BenTobias/Graph-Database-for-Scientific-Literature/README.md

 2. Crawler
 	- Include `jsoup-<version>.jar`.

+## File Organization
+The `Coordinator` and `Crawler` folders should be set up as 2 separate projects.

 ### Run Program
 1. Active Mongo DB
 	- Run `mongod` or `mongod --dbpath <path to your database folder>`